Generic name: nitroglycerin [ NYE-troe-GLI-ser-in ]

-NitroMist (nitroglycerin sublingual spray) belongs to a group of drugs called nitrates.
+NitroMist belongs to a group of drugs called nitrates.
 Nitroglycerin dilates (widens) blood vessels, making it easier for blood to flow through them and easier for the heart to pump.

 Nitromist is used to treat or prevent attacks of chest pain (angina).

-You should not use Nitromist if you have:
+You may not be able to use Nitromist if you have:

 severe anemia (low red blood cells);

-To make sure Nitromist is safe for you, tell your doctor if you have:
+To make sure Nitromist is safe for you, tell your doctor if you have ever had:

 How should I use Nitromist?

-You may use NitroMist spray within 5 to 10 minutes before an activity you think might cause chest pain.
-Follow your doctor's instructions.
+You may use Nitromist spray within 5 to 10 minutes before an activity that might cause chest pain.

-This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using NitroMist.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Nitromist.

 What happens if I miss a dose?